-In the context of streaming, Bitrate is quite simply the rate at which data is being sent to the encoder.
-It is equivalent to your internet bandwidth when converted to kilobits (kbps) per second.
+In the context of streaming, bitrate is quite simply the rate at which data is being sent to the encoder.
+When converted to kilobits (kbps) per second, it is equivalent to your internet bandwidth.

 - 1000 bitrate is 1000 kbps or 1 Mbps.